Ireland Tourist Visa from UK

 Once you submit the application, you have to pay the visa application fee of either €60 or €100 depending on whether you need a single or multiple entry permit.

 Depending on where you are applying, payment methods and currency may differ.
+Reach out to IAS for the latest information on fees.

+After that, you can start gathering all the required supporting documents that prove your eligibility for the Tourist Visa.
 Once you have compiled all of them, you need to send them to the application office displayed on your application summary sheet.

-What are the eligibility requirements for the Tourist Visa?
+Eligibility requirements for Ireland Tourist Visa?

 Before you submit your application for the Tourist Visa, you have to determine whether you meet the following eligibility requirements: